Stefan94poz/wp_test_cook_book/readme.md

 2.Add "Theme options" custom menu to admin sidebar where he can upload an image that will be shown as default if no image is uploaded for a recipe [Done]

 3.Pagination on home page [Done]

+P.S
+I have left 2 posts on pending so you can test it, also the first two posts have default thumbnail image that you can change in admin panel.